-Comedy Arts Pittsburgh (CAP) is pleased to report that Marina Franklin and The Cast will headline the fifth annual Pittsburgh Comedy Festival (PCF) on August 22nd-26th, 2018.
-Celebrating five years of laughs, PCF is bringing some of the best and brightest comedic talent in from across the country – and for the first time we’ll be bringing out four more show headliners as well: say hello to stand-ups Todd Barry and JC Coccoli, and improv acts Casually Dope and LimboLand!
+Comedy Arts Pittsburgh (CAP) is pleased to report that Marina Franklin and The Cast headlined the fifth annual Pittsburgh Comedy Festival (PCF) on August 22nd-26th, 2018.
+Celebrating five years of laughs, PCF brought some of the best and brightest comedic talent in from across the country – and for the first time we brought out four more show headliners as well: say hello to stand-ups Todd Barry and JC Coccoli, and improv acts Casually Dope and LimboLand!

 New York-based Marina Franklin is emerging as one of the hottest comedians in the comedy scene today, with such notable appearances as: HBO’s Crashing, the movie Trainwreck, Stephen Colbert’s Late Show, Conan, Louie Season V, the Jim Gaffigan Show, Showtime’s Women Who Kill, and Chappelle’s Show.

 She is a favorite in Comedy Festivals across the world, including Melbourne Comedy Festival, Scotland’s Glasgow Comedy Festival, BBC’s World Stand’s Up, Rotterdam’s Comedy Factory, Montreal’s Just For Laughs, Ireland’s Kilkenny Comedy Festival, and Nashville’s Bonnaroo Music Festival.
 Franklin’s approach is to “take [her] life, which is already funny, and let people in on the world of a Single Black Female.”
 She is “viciously likeable, if there is such a thing.”